 Cappadocia

 Apr–May for wildflowers and pleasant balloon flights.
 Oct for golden-hour light.
-Winter balloons fly less often but the snow-dusted fairy chimneys are magical.
+Winter balloons fly less often but the snow-dusted fairy chimneys are worth the trip on their own.
 Jul–Aug is hot (35°C+) but flights still run at dawn.

 Mediterranean coast (Antalya, Bodrum, Fethiye)